Critical Ising model on random triangulations of the disk: enumeration and local limits: Limits of the perimeter processes

 As we have seen at the end of Section~\ref{sec:peeling}, the peeling events $(\step_k)_{1\le k\le n}$ completely determine the perimeter variations $(x_k,y_k)_{1\le k\le n}$.
 So according to the spatial Markov property, \eqref{eq:lim S_n} is equivalent to

 Then Lemma~\ref{lem:comb cv} implies that $\Prob\py$ is a probability distribution on $\steps^{\integer_{\ge 0}}$.
-By Fatou's lemma, this implies that the probability under $\Prob_{p,q}$ of the peeling process stopping in finite time converges to zero.
+In particular, for any finite $n$, the probability under $\Prob\py$ of the peeling process stopping within time $n$ is zero.
 So the peeling process $\Prob\py$-almost surely never stops.

 Similarly, we take the limit $p\to\infty$ in the above equations, and define $\Prob\yy$ by

 \end{proof}

 The above construction of $\Prob\py$ and $\Prob\yy$ implies immediately the following corollary.